 Also, by opting for a smaller extension, the garden remains a decent size while pergola make great use of the courtyard area.

-For city-dwellers tired of having postage stamp sized gardens – or worse, no outdoor area at all – a roof terrace extension could be just the ticket.
+For city-dwellers tired of having postage stamp sized gardens – or worse, no outdoor area at all – a roof extension could be just the ticket.

 Loft extensions can provide new bedrooms, bathrooms and home offices, while making the most of the original footprint.